jweinst1/regup/README.md

-#Regup
+# Regup

 A nifty regex and string search engine for Scala.

-##Installation
+## Installation

 Regup is a scala package built with sbt.
-You can find the package under src/main/scala/regup.
+You can find the package under `src/main/scala/regup`.

-##Usage
+## Usage

 The documentation can be found here.